HumanCompatibleAI/imitation/docs/development/contributing/ways-to-contribute.rst

 * `Contributing to the documentation <#contributing-to-the-documentation>`_
 * `Contributing to the codebase <#contributing-to-the-codebase>`_

-Please, note that by contributing to the project, you are agreeing to license your work under :ref:`imitation's license <License>`, as per
+Please note that by contributing to the project, you are agreeing to license your work under :ref:`imitation's MIT license <License>`, as per
 `GitHub's terms of service <https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license>`_.

 Reporting bugs